 So how do we choose the best foods for us?
 Healing foods give us the best messages.
 These foods have energy and consciousness.
 They are digestible at deeper levels—energy, information, and consciousness levels.

 There is clear intention in the process of honey making.
 Honeybees feed honey to their colonies through the long, cold winter.
-It is their life’s work.
+Each honeybee will only produce 1/12 teaspoon of honey in its lifetime.
+So every teaspoon of honey you ingest is the life’s work of 12 honeybees.
 Just think about all of the Qi they put into the honey you are mixing into your tea.
 Plus, honeybees only collect nectar from the strongest flowers in Nature.
 You never see bees visiting wilting or dying flowers.
-They visit only the healthiest ones.
-They know these flowers will create the most nutritious, energy-rich honey.
+They know healthy flowers will create the most nutritious, energy-rich honey.
 Nature knows.
 Follow its patterns.

-So are all types of honey equal?
+Are all types of honey equal?
 Choosing raw, local, organic honey is best.
 This means that chemicals were not added to the honeycomb during the honey-making process.
 It also ensures that the flowers bees visited were wild and untreated with harmful pesticides.
 Choosing local honey exposes you to the essence of flowers in your area, and helps boost your immunity.
-It also helps align your body with Nature’s energies, which is very useful for people with seasonal allergies.
+It also helps align your body with Nature’s energies, which is very useful for people who experience seasonal allergies.

 Honey supports the energetic function of the Stomach and the Lung.
 It is also a natural antibiotic, whether ingested orally or used topically on a burn or a cut.
 In the kitchen, honey can be added to many foods, both sweet and savory.
 Try a spoonful of raw, organic honey every day to boost your immunity.
 Then check out our recipe section.
 Try Honey Roasted Pears with Ginger, Homemade Organic Peanut Butter, Warm Pear Soup, Tangerine Peel Tea, and many more!